ZoneTool/zonetool/README.md

 | - zonetool.dll

 ## Usage
-Simply put the output DLL in your game directory and run zonetool.exe
+Simply put the output DLL in your game directory and run zonetool.exe (For IW3, rename the DLL to zoneiw3.dll)

 ## Commands
 ``buildzone <zonename>`` - builds the specified zone.\